RaveLog ← Back

 Location

-If you grant location access, RaveLog uses it locally for two things: finding nearby events when you open Discovery, and triggering an optional check-in prompt when you arrive at a venue.
-Location data is not sent to our servers and is never shared with anyone.
+If you grant location access, RaveLog uses it locally for two things: resolving your city for nearby events when you open Discovery, and triggering an optional check-in prompt when you arrive at a venue.
+In this app version, precise coordinates are not sent to RaveLog's servers or shared with friends.
+As described above, the resolved city and state pass through RaveLog's EDMTrain proxy for event discovery but are not saved as profile or library data.
+Earlier installed versions may send coordinates and state through that proxy during the transition.

 Notifications